The Limits of Personalization in Assortment Optimization: Experiments

-The utility of product $i \in N$ to market segment $j \in M$ is modeled as $U_{ij}= u_{ij} + \epsilon_{ij}$ where $u_{ij} = a_{ij}/\beta$ is the deterministic part of the utility and $\epsilon_{ij}, i \in N_+$ are standard Gumbel random variables with mean zero and variance $\pi^2/6$, corresponding to scale parameter 1 and location parameter $-\gamma$ where $\gamma$ is the Euler's constant.
-In our experiments, we fixed the lowest revenue to $1$ and the highest revenue to $10$, and select the revenues of the rest of the products uniformly between $1$ and $10$.
+The instances for the numerical study follow a well accepted procedure to generate random instances first proposed by \cite{rusmevichientong2014assortment}.
+The utility of $i \in N$ to type $j \in M$ is modeled as $U_{ij}= u_{ij} + \epsilon_{ij}$ where $u_{ij}$ is the deterministic part of the utility and $\epsilon_{ij}, i \in N_+$ are standard Gumbel random variables with mean zero and variance $\pi^2/6$, corresponding to scale parameter 1 and location parameter $-\gamma$ where $\gamma$ is the Euler's constant.
+By setting $u_{ij} = a_{ij}/\beta$ for a parameter $\beta > 0$ we can control the variance of the utilities.
+Indeed, by multiplying all the utilities by $\beta$, the variance of each Gumbel changes to $\pi^2\beta^2/6$.
+Notice that the exponentiated utilities are given by $v_i = \exp(a_{ij}/\beta)$.
+In our experiments, we fixed the lowest revenue to $1$ and the highest revenue to $10$, and selected the revenues of the rest of the products uniformly between $1$ and $10$.
 For each combination of $(m,n)$ we generated 300 random instances.
-For each instance, the $a_{ij}, i \in N_+$ are chosen randomly following a procedure proposed by \cite{rusmevichientong2014assortment} \footnote{Specifically, $a_{ij}$ (which represents the nominal utility of product $i$ in segment $j$ in their paper), is defined as zero in case $i=0$, otherwise $a_{ij}:=\ln((1-\sigma_i)\ell_{ij}/n)$ with probability $p=0.5$ and $a_{ij}:= \ln((1+\sigma_i)\ell_{ij}/n)$ in the other case.
-The values $\ell_{ij}$ and $\sigma_i$ are realizations from a uniform distribution $(0,10]$ and $(0,1]$ respectively.} and $\theta \in (0,1]$.
-We report experiments based on four values of $\theta$: 0.02 (fig. \ref{fig_lc-mnl-theta_0.02}); 0.2 (fig. \ref{fig_lc-mnl-theta_0.2}); 2 (fig. \ref{fig_lc-mnl-theta_1}), and 20 (fig. \ref{fig_lc-mnl-theta_20}).
-For each of those four scenarios, we calculate the optimal revenue obtained under TAOP; personalized TAOP (p-TAOP)\footnote{This is the optimal revenue obtained when the firm can offer a personalized assortment to each consumer segment.
+For each instance, the $a_{ij}, i \in N_+$ are chosen randomly following \cite{rusmevichientong2014assortment} \footnote{Specifically, $a_{ij}$ (which represents the nominal utility of product $i$ in segment $j$ in their paper), is defined as zero in case $i=0$, otherwise $a_{ij}:=\ln((1-\sigma_i)\ell_{ij}/n)$ with probability $p=0.5$ and $a_{ij}:= \ln((1+\sigma_i)\ell_{ij}/n)$ in the other case.
+The values $\ell_{ij}$ and $\sigma_i$ are realizations from a uniform distribution $(0,10]$ and $(0,1]$ respectively.} and present results for four different values of $\beta$: 0.02 (fig. \ref{fig_lc-mnl-theta_0.02}); 0.2 (fig. \ref{fig_lc-mnl-theta_0.2}); 2 (fig. \ref{fig_lc-mnl-theta_1}), and 20 (fig. \ref{fig_lc-mnl-theta_20}).
+For each of those four scenarios, we calculate the optimal revenue obtained under TAOP; personalized TAOP (p-TAOP)\footnote{This is the optimal revenue obtained when the firm can offer a personalized assortment to each consumer type.
 Namely, $R^{p-TAOP}:= \sum_{j=1}^m w_jR_j(S^*_j)$ where $S^*_j$ is an optimal assortment to segment $j$, $w_j$ is the segment $j$ weight and $R_j(S)$ is the revenue obtained from segment $j$ when offered assortment $S$.
 See Section \ref{sec:p-taop}}; and the clairvoyant firm ($\bar{\cR}$) as a percentage of the revenue obtained using revenue-ordered assortments heuristic under traditional assortment optimization.
 Each figure reports the average and maximum percentage across the 300 instances.